gvwilson/thirdbit/src/fiction/bear/index.md

 The prince woke at dawn, still in his clothes, and groaned.
-He'd had a restless night—when Edward the Dog's memories hadn't been burbling in his head like a bad bean casserole, Captain Jinpa's calm smile had mocked him.
+He'd had a restless night—when Edward the Dog's memories hadn't been burbling in his head like a bad bean casserole, Captain Jigme's calm smile had mocked him.
 Loghan's relations with its neighbor had been shaped by half a dozen royal marriages, almost as many border wars, and the ever-present headache of the Blight.
 Sergeant Gyalpa was right: